calogica/calogica.com/_posts/2019-06-12-snowflake-pandas.md

 Much of this work is boilerplate, and once you've done this once it's pretty boring.
 Thus, an excellent use case for a library to handle this.

-While we're still waiting for Snowflake to come out with a fully Snowflake-aware version of pandas (we, so far, unsuccessfully pitched this as [SnowPandas&trade;](https://www.youtube.com/watch?v=hhSUandetlE) to the product team), let's take a look at quick and dirty implementation of the read/load steps of the workflow process from above.
+While I'm still waiting for Snowflake to come out with a fully Snowflake-aware version of pandas (I, so far, unsuccessfully pitched this as [SnowPandas&trade;](https://www.youtube.com/watch?v=hhSUandetlE) to the product team), let's take a look at quick and dirty implementation of the read/load steps of the workflow process from above.

 ## Reading data from Snowflake in Python